 - They are safe

-There are no harmful chemicals in a cast iron pan that could be distributed into the food.
-This makes them the safe and natural choice for cooking.
+There are no harmful chemicals in a cast iron frying pan that could be distributed into the food.
+This makes them a safe and natural choice for cooking.
 You get all the advantages of a modern non-stick surface without any of the risks.

 - They look great

-Cast iron pans look great in any kitchen and are attractive enough to serve food at even the most sophisticated dinner party.
+Cast iron skillets look great in any kitchen and are attractive enough to serve food at even the most sophisticated dinner party.

 BARE VS. ENAMEL

 Skillets or cooking pans can be plain cast iron or they can be cast iron coated in enamel.
 There are advantages and disadvantages to each and in the end, it comes down to how you want to use the pan and personal preference.
 Here are some things to bear in mind when you are making your decision.

 Bare cast iron frying pans have to be seasoned before they can be used or they will rust.
 They also must be seasoned regularly as you use them.
 If you do not get the seasoning right, they are not non-stick and you will not find it easy to release food from them.
 As you repeatedly use the cast iron pan and re-apply the seasoning, the non-stick quality improves.